BA (Hons) Library and Information Management (Top-up)

 Are you educated to Foundation Degree level, and looking to learn more?

-This qualification will build upon your existing specialist knowledge and skills, developing these in a range of professional areas relating to library and information work.
+It builds on existing specialist knowledge and skills, developing these in a range of professional areas relating to contemporary library and information management.

-It will also help you develop critical practices and independent learning strategies, which will allow you to undertake research and take full responsibility for your own learning and professional development.
+It will enhance critical practices and self-directed learning strategies, which will allow students to utilise the latest research methodologies and digital technologies to take full responsibility for their own learning and professional development.

 Modules include: